FACTBOX-Tennis-The masks of Naomi Osaka at the U.S. Open | Law-Order

 His death triggered mass protests against racial injustice and police brutality in the United States that have spread internationally.
 Chauvin and three other Minneapolis police officers were fired a day after a video of the incident emerged.
 Chauvin was subsequently charged with second-degree murder and the other three officers with aiding and abetting.

-SEMI-FINALS - PHILANDO CASTILE Castile was a 32-year-old Black man shot and killed by Minnesota police during a traffic stop in a St. Paul, Minnesota, suburb, in 2016, prompting protests.
+SEMI-FINALS - PHILANDO CASTILE Castile was a 32-year-old Black man shot and killed by Minnesota police during a traffic stop in a suburb of St. Paul, Minnesota in 2016, prompting protests.

 His girlfriend livestreamed the aftermath of the incident on social media, garnering national attention for the case.
 A jury acquitted an officer on charges of felony manslaughter and reckless discharge of a firearm.